 Belt and Road/One Belt One Road Initiative

 The Belt and Road initiative, formerly known as the One Belt One Road initiative, is a global infrastructure development strategy aimed at facilitating trade between China and participating countries.
 The initiative was announced in 2013 and can be viewed as the development of a modern day Silk Road network.

 A program for foreign institutional investors to invest in the Chinese fixed income markets via a trading architecture set up in Hong Kong.

 CSOP was founded in Hong Kong in 2008 as the first offshore asset manager set up by a regulated asset management company in China.
 The company focuses on providing China-focused investment products, particularly ETFs, to international investors.
 CSOP was the largest RQFII manager in the world with a quota of RMB46.1 billion in June 2019, until the quota system was removed in September 2019.
 As of July 2020, CSOP had US$8.2 billion in AUM.

-ChiNext is a board listed under the Shenzhen Stock Exchange launched in 2009 to target start-up companies.
+ChiNext, formerly known as Growth Enterprise Market (GEM), is a board listed under the Shenzhen Stock Exchange launched in 2009 to target start-up companies.
+The board has subsequently become referred to as ChiNext so as not to be confused with another board named GEM on the Hong Kong Stock Exchange.
 ChiNext is one of two boards in China, alongside the STAR Market, to have a registration-based system for IPOs.